prisma-collective/docs/docs/index.md

 we bring active facilitation to work at three levels of incubation:

-1. **PRODUCTS:** Making visible the activity of action-learning groups on-the-ground.
+1. **PRODUCTS:** Making visible the application of practice by action-learning groups on-the-ground.
 2. **ORGANISATIONS:** Securing longer-term viability of a given team's line of work.
 3. **ECOSYSTEMS:** Multiple levels of actors, partnerships, aims.